tud-amr/mpc_planner/README.md

 This repository includes our implementation of **Topology-Driven MPC** (**T-MPC++**) that computes multiple distinct trajectories in parallel, each passing dynamic obstacles differently.
 For a brief overview of the method, see the [Paper website](https://autonomousrobots.nl/paper_websites/topology-driven-mpc).

+---
+>**Update:** This repository now also contains our code for Safe Horizon MPC (SH-MPC) associated with the following publication:

+**Journal Paper:** O. de Groot, L. Ferranti, D. M. Gavrila, and J. Alonso-Mora, *Scenario-Based Trajectory Optimization with Bounded Probability of Collision.* **International Journal of Robotics Research (IJRR)**, 2024.
+Preprint: https://arxiv.org/pdf/2307.01070

+SH-MPC can handle non Gaussian uncertainty in the motion predictions of obstacles.
+For more details on how to use it in `mpc_planner`, see https://github.com/oscardegroot/scenario_module.

 Simulated Mobile Robot | Real-World Mobile Robot |  Static and Dynamic Obstacles |
 | -------------- | -------------- | -------------- |